nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/20220811_community_forum.md

  - If you already *do* open science, what helped you?
  - If you *want* to do open science, what help do you need?

-This forum will first provide an overview of OpenCore, TOPS Open Science curriculum topics.
+This forum will first provide an overview of OpenCore, TOPS Open Science curriculum, topics.
+OpenCore is being designed as a practical guide for scientists who want to learn how to do open science.
 Then we will break out into smaller groups to have an in-depth discussion of each of the topics:
 - Ethos of Open Science
 - Open Tools